-A new Tax deduction of up to Rs 1.5 lakh has been proposed on Interest paid on Loans taken to purchase Electronic Vehicles.
+A Tax deduction of up to Rs 1.5 lakh can be claimed on Interest paid on Loans taken to purchase Electronic Vehicles.

 Contributions made to certain relief funds and charitable institutions can be claimed as a deduction under Section 80G of the Income Tax Act.
 This deduction can only be claimed when the contribution has been made via cheque or draft or in cash.
 In-kind contributions such as food material, clothes, medicines etc do not qualify for deduction under section 80G.

 The donations made to any Political party can be claimed under section 80GGC.